-In this post, I will demonstrate how to draw stones with pen and ink.
+In this post, I will demonstrate how to draw stones with pen.
 Stone is a great addition to any landscape scene as it is relatively easy to draw and really helps to anchor a scene and creates simple focal points.
 Follow this tutorial to learn how to draw a stone in simple steps.

 To understand how to draw a stone, it is useful to visualise a box.
 When seen in three quarter view, which is most interesting, you can see its left side, right side and top.
 Same is the case with a stone.
 You just need to make the sides irregular and add marks to show surface texture of the stone.

 To believably depict a stone you need to accomplish following 2 things: